astral-sh/uv/docs/guides/scripts.md

 hello world!
 ```

-Note that if `uv run` is used in a _project_, i.e. a directory with a `pyproject.toml`, it will install the current project before running the script.
-If the script does not depend on the project, use the `--isolated` flag to skip this:
+Note that if you use `uv run` in a _project_, i.e. a directory with a `pyproject.toml`, it will install the current project before running the script.
+If your script does not depend on the project, use the `--isolated` flag to skip this:

 ```console
 # Note, it is important that the flag comes _before_ the script
 $ uv run --isolated example.py
 ```

-See the [projects](./projects.md) guide for more details on working in projects.
+See the [projects guide](./projects.md) for more details on working in projects.

 ## Running a script with dependencies

-When a script requires dependencies, they must be installed into the environment that the script runs in. uv prefers to create these environments on-demand instead of maintaining a long-lived virtual environment with manually managed dependencies.
+When your script requires other packages, they must be installed into the environment that the script runs in. uv prefers to create these environments on-demand instead of using a long-lived virtual environment with manually managed dependencies.
 This requires explicit declaration
 of dependencies that are required for the script.
 Generally, it's recommended to use a [project](./projects.md) or [inline metadata](#declaring-script-dependencies) to declare dependencies, but uv supports requesting dependencies per invocation as well.

 For example, the following script requires `rich`.